lief-project/LIEF/doc/sphinx/compilation.rst

   Depending on your Python version, CMake could not find the right Python library to link against.

-  We suggest you to explicitly define path to the Python library, Python include directory and Python executable.
+  We suggest to explicitly define path to the Python library, Python include directory and Python executable.

   .. code-block:: console